The Homogenization Process

 Homogenization — followed by emulsification — involves coaxing two otherwise immiscible liquids into mixing to create a new, often creamy, liquid.
 Fortified milk, for example, consists of homogenized milk containing dissolved solutes, such as proteins and minerals; and lipids in the form of milk fat.

 Manufacturers then add additional components, such as omega-3 fatty acids, to provide a nutritional boost.
 Omega-3s are essential nutrients.
-By definition our bodies must have them, and the body cannot make them from other components; they must come from the diet.
+By definition, our bodies must have them, and the body cannot make them from other components; they must come from the diet.
 These key nutrients support everything from immune system function to brain and nervous system function.
 This model applies to other fortified beverages, as well.

 As the name implies, omega-3 fatty acids are lipids (fats).
-As such, they do not readily mix with whole or skim milk, which are primarily water-based liquids, or any other water-based liquids for that matter.
+As such, they do not readily mix with whole or skim milk, which is primarily water-based liquids, or any other water-based liquids for that matter.
 In order to achieve an appealing liquid of uniform consistency (with no fat layer floating on top), such a fortified product would need to undergo successful homogenization.

 Homogenization reduces the size of omega-3 fat globules and distributes these micro-globules throughout the watery matrix.
 Homogenization, then, is primarily about size-reducing the particles that make up a given food and mixing them thoroughly.